matter-labs/zksync-era/prover/docs/00_intro.md

 - 1x house keeper
 - Many witness generators
 - Many witness vector generators
-- Many GPU provers
+- Many circuit provers
-- 1x proof compressor
+- 1+ proof compressors

-Currently, the proving subsystem can only run in GCP, though it's possible to run a non-production environment locally.
+Currently, the proving subsystem is designed to run in GCP.
+In theory, it's mostly environment-agnostic, and all of the components can be launched locally, but more work is needed to run a production system in a distributed mode outside of GCP.

-Witness generators, witness vector generators, and provers are spawned on demand based on the current system load via an autoscaler.
+Witness generators, witness vector generators, and provers are spawned on demand based on the current system load via an autoscaler (WIP, so not released publicly yet).
 They can be spawned in multiple clusters among different zones, based on the availability of machines with required specs.

 ## How to develop